mcneel/developer.rhino3d.com/_guide_topics/rhinopython/primer-101/8-geometry.md

 <img src="{{ site.baseurl }}/images/primer-planedefinition.svg">{: .img-center  width="45%"}

 A plane definition is an array of one point and three vectors, the point marks the origin of the plane and the vectors represent the three axes.
 There are some rules to plane definitions, I.e. not every combination of points and vectors is a valid plane.
-If you create a plane using one of the RhinoScript plane methods you don't have to worry about this, since all the bookkeeping will be done for you.
+If you create a plane using one of the RhinoScriptSyntax plane methods you don't have to worry about this, since all the bookkeeping will be done for you.
 The rules are as follows:

 - The axis vectors must be unitized (have a length of 1.0).
 - All axis vectors must be perpendicular to each other.